leonardosos/3D_Printer_Lab/README.md

 # IoT_Project : 3D Printers Lab

 This repository contains the implementation of a distributed IoT system for automated 3D printing lab management, developed as part of the **Distributed and Internet of Things Software Architectures** course.
+(The project is not related to any other course.)

 ## Team Members